elevate0123/Insaan-aur-Aalam/Marriage Book Outline-Structure.md

 *   **The Principle (The 'What'):**
     *   **Primary:** **S127 - The definition of *Sabr Jameel* from Prophet Ya'qub (AS).** This defines the goal: a beautiful patience turned towards Allah alone.
+    * **The Spiritual Root:** From the perspective of Tazkiyah, the inability to accept a spouse's perpetual flaws is a symptom of a deep spiritual disease: **Displeasure with the Divine Decree (Qadr)**.
+It is a subtle, internal objection to the reality Allah has written for you.
+It says, "I know better" or "I deserve better."
+The tools in this chapter are therefore profound exercises in achieving Rida (contentment) with Allah's wisdom, which is one of the highest stations of faith.
     *   **Supporting Principle:** **S134 - The verse "Perhaps you hate a thing and it is good for you."** This introduces the core idea of trusting Allah's hidden wisdom in our trials.

 *   **The Tools (The 'How'):**